 Fitbit Acquires Pebble

 This hit me hard.
-Of all the devices that have came out in the last several years - Pebble was the one that surprised me the most.
+Of all the devices that have came out in the last several years - Pebble was the one that changed my daily routine the most.
 I was critical of smart watches early on, but I eventually decided to take the plunge and pick one up.
 The Pebble was the only device of its kind that shared my love for simplicity and efficiency.
 It was focused on being an extension of your phone instead of a replacement and it valued battery life over flashy features.

-For now, I'm sticking with my Pebble until it's last charge.
-I can only hope that something new will be created to take it's place.
+I'm sticking with my Pebble until it's last charge.
+I've even picked up some replacements for it on clearance so I can quickly replace it should it ever die.
+Of course, eventually as the devices age and start to fail - Pebble fans will have to face a final death of the wearable.
+One can only hope that something new will be created to take it's place.